 JULY 22, 2021 – THE IEP ACADEMIC BOARD MEETING

-On July 22, 2021, an online meeting of the Academic Board of the Gaidar Institute was held, during which Candidate of Economic Sciences, Director of the Center for Institutions Analysis and Financial Markets of the RANEPA IAES Alexander Abramov presented his study “The Stock Market through the Prism of Capitalization and the Role of the State in the Economy: Long-Term Trends in 1880–2020”.
+On July 22, 2021, an online meeting of the Academic Board of Gaidar Institute was held, during which Candidate of Economic Sciences, Director of the Center for Institutions Analysis and Financial Markets of the RANEPA IAES Alexander Abramov presented his study “The Stock Market through the Prism of Capitalization and the Role of the State in the Economy: Long-Term Trends in 1880–2020”.

-The co-authors of the study were Doctor of Economic Sciences, Head of the Gaidar Institute’s Center for Institutional Development, Ownership and Corporate Governance, Director of the RANEPA Institute of EMI Alexander Radygin; and Researcher at the Center for Institutions Analysis and Financial Markets of the RANEPA IAES Maria Chernova.
+The co-authors of the study were Doctor of Economic Sciences, Head of Gaidar Institute’s Center for Institutional Development, Ownership and Corporate Governance, Director of the RANEPA Institute of EMI Alexander Radygin; and Researcher at the Center for Institutions Analysis and Financial Markets of the RANEPA IAES Maria Chernova.

 According to the authors of the study, capitalization remains one of the key indicators of corporate performance and the stock market development level, while the capitalization/GDP ratio makes it possible to compare data across different countries and historical eras.
 At the same time, the movement patterns of the capitalization/GDP ratio have been applied in analyzing historical trends less often than returns of stock indexes.
 Such a long period (140 years) was used by the researchers because an analysis of long historical data series can result in a better insight into the current problems of financial markets and their development prospects.